 Improved entry point access

-Before, the tool was buried in internal settings, making it tedious to access and begin using the tool.
+Before, the tool was buried in internal settings on the desktop simulated VR experience, making it tedious to access and start using.

 Restructured IA + updated UI